benber86/curve-blog/content/posts/gho-users/index.md

 For instance, on June 1st, a mere hours after the cap was raised from 65 to 68 million dollars, user [0xFCC5](https://etherscan.io/address/0xfcc5acd50ae590889d2a53343d35b5fb80d403c2) took out a <span>$3m</span> loan and single handedly filled the cap.
 The same user likewise immediately filled the next cap increase to <span>$75m</span> with a [<span>$7m</span> loan](https://etherscan.io/tx/0xac837669efd297ab76c156542bf784d84b4752be5de97a3968ce0b5795cde62f) on June 3rd, and the following one to <span>$82m</span> with an [extra <span>$5m</span> loan](https://etherscan.io/tx/0x5c4c97482ff7e5c19758fd4cebe6ce3a4156315b820820cdd4c8619ca2e65ef7) on June 5th.

-Borrowed amounts increased in general, from <span>$65k</span> in July-August 2023 to almost <span>$100k</span> in July-August 2024, with almost 3 times more users taking on $1m+ loans in the latter period
+Borrowed amounts increased in general, from an average <span>$65k</span> in July-August 2023 to almost <span>$100k</span> in July-August 2024, with almost 3 times more users taking on $1m+ loans in the latter period
 This, too, indicates that **growth in Q2 and Q3 2024 was driven more by capital than new users.**

 <script src="../../js/gho-users/growth-and-utilization-chart.js"></script>